Lessnullvoid/audio_segmentation/README.md

 ## Performance Tips

 - Use WAV files with standard sample rates (44.1kHz or 48kHz)
-- Keep segment lengths reasonable (0.1-10 seconds) for optimal clustering
-- Use manual segmentation mode for precise control
+- Set appropriate minimum and maximum segment durations
-- Adjust clustering parameters based on your audio material
+- Adjust similarity threshold based on your needs
-- Save frequently when working with large files
-- For percussive audio, try the new onset-based segmentation
-- When requesting specific segment count, ensure it's reasonable for your audio length
+- Consider total audio duration when setting time constraints
+- Use clustering when organization by similarity is needed
+- Save segments before clustering for general organization

 ## TODO